simeonpashley/simeonpashley.github.io/_posts/2010-06-25-5-indie-games-developers.md

 > explore and experience emotional chords that are still uncommon in
 > video games.
 >
-> An exotic adventure with a more serious tone, Journey presents TGC’s
+> An exotic adventure with a more serious tone, Journey presents TGC's
 > unique vision of an online adventure experience.
 Awakening in an
 > unknown world, the player walks, glides, and flies through a vast and
 > awe-inspiring landscape, while discovering the history of an ancient,
 > mysterious civilization along the way.
 >
-> Journey’s innovative approach to online play encourages players to
+> Journey's innovative approach to online play encourages players to
 > explore this environment with strangers who cross their path from time
 > to time.
 By traveling together, they can re-shape the experience –
 > creating authentic moments they will remember and discuss with others.